 In addition to all these opportunities, ERASMUS+ also offers the European Volunteer Work programme to enrich your life experience and grow as a person.
 For detailed information, see http://jaunatne.gov.lv/lv/erasmus/kas-ir-ebd

-Ventspils University College offers the opportunity to study at one of our partner universities, depending on the programme of study, to students from all faculties.
+Ventspils University of Applied Sciences offers the opportunity to study at one of our partner universities, depending on the programme of study, to students from all faculties.
 Students whose previous participation in Erasmus mobility programmes has not exceed 12 months, who have finished at least one study semester (the restriction does not apply to master’s and doctoral students), and who do not have academic debt can apply for the Erasmus programme.

 How are credit points transferred?

-According to Latvian legislation, 1 CP equals 1.5 ECTS; therefore, upon returning from studies abroad, the results obtained during the exchange period are fully recognized and transferred according to this scale, provided that the study agreement and the internship agreement were harmonised in advance of going on the exchange.
+According to Latvian legislation, 1 KP equals 1.5 ECTS; therefore, upon returning from studies abroad, the results obtained during the exchange period are fully recognized and transferred according to this scale, provided that the study agreement and the internship agreement were harmonised in advance of going on the exchange.

 How is knowledge acquired during the exchange period recognised?

 To avoid problems with the recognition of acquired subjects, make sure you have harmonised the study/internship agreement with the director of the programme and the External Communication Specialist.
 Upon your return from the exchange period, you have to write an application addressed to the programme director for recognition of the courses you have taken and hand it to the External Communication Specialist together with the achievement sheet.
 The Programme Director will carry out the alignment, and the Vice Rector will issue an order.
 The completed period is fully recognized if the study/internship plan was previously harmonised.

 |Grade||Meaning||Comments||Estimated corresponding ECTS grade|